-Normally, a scholarship recipient pursuing academic studies through UNB in the year (May 1 - April 30) in which s/he expects to complete the requirements for an undergraduate degree, and who will not be registered full time in each of the Fall and Winter terms of that year, may be able to retain eligibility for the full amount of the scholarship if s/he meets all of the following conditions: a) s/he is registered at UNB in at least four courses (a minimum of 12 credit hours) in either Fall or Winter term and at least one course (a minimum of 3 credit hours) in the other of these two terms; and ,b) the Faculty awarding the degree confirms that the student will qualify for the degree upon successful completion of the courses in which s/he is registered in that year.
+Normally, a scholarship recipient pursuing academic studies through UNB in the year (May 1 - April 30) in which the student expects to complete the requirements for an undergraduate degree, and who will not be registered in at least 4 courses or 12 credit hours in each of the Fall and Winter terms of that year, may be able to retain eligibility for the full amount of the scholarship if they meet all of the following conditions: a) they are registered at UNB in at least four courses or at least 12 credit hours in either Fall or Winter term and at least one course or at least a minimum of 3 credit hours in the other of these two terms; and ,b) the Faculty awarding the degree confirms that the student will qualify for the degree upon successful completion of the courses in which the student is registered in that year.

 In the event that the award exceeds the compulsory fees for the study term, the recipient can request a refund cheque from Financial Services.

 To determine whether or not a student is in financial need, consideration is given to family income, number of dependents supported by the family income, number of dependents attending university in the upcoming year, spouse's income, number of student's dependents, student loan and/or other pertinent financial details provided by the student.

 Students studying at another institution on a Letter of Permission from UNB normally are not permitted to retain their scholarship.

 Students who withdraw from UNB after the refund date will retain their scholarship for the term in question, up to the tuition and compulsory fees owed by the student.

 Each recipient will be notified of the terms and conditions of the award.
 If additional information is required, recipients are encouraged to contact the Director, Undergraduate Awards, University of New Brunswick, at (506) 453-4894 or email: firstname.lastname@example.org.